What's Up With the Upside-Down Exclamation Mark?

 As you might have guessed, the inverted exclamation mark shares some striking similarities with its sibling, the inverted question mark.

-The inverted exclamation mark first appeared in the 16th century in Spain.
+The inverted exclamation mark (also known informally as the upside-down exclamation mark) first appeared in the 16th century in Spain.
 Printers introduced the symbol to indicate to the reader that a sentence should be read with a particular tone or emphasis, usually denoting a strong emotion or exclamatory statement.
 The regular, right-side-up exclamation mark joins the inverted exclamation mark for a ride in these statements.

 How to use the inverted exclamation mark

-The inverted exclamation mark is placed at the beginning of a sentence that expresses strong emotion, such as excitement, surprise, or anger.
-The sentence is then ended with an exclamation mark.
+The inverted exclamation mark is placed at the beginning of a sentence or expression that expresses strong emotion, such as excitement, surprise, or anger.
+The sentence then ends with a (right side-up) exclamation mark.

 ¡Qué rico está este pastel!